DOGE-network/cali_doge/README.md

 - **Data Structure**:
   - Uses a tree-based structure defined in `src/data/executive-branch-hierarchy.json`
   - Maps departments to their parent agencies
-  - Includes metadata like budget budgetCodes and key functions
+  - Includes metadata like budget organizationalCodes and key functions

 ### Department Page Connection System